GenAI Certificate Program for Faculty & Staff

 1. Develop Generative AI literacy skills for use in teaching and learning

-2. Understand how to safely and securely use GenAI
+2. Use GenAI safely and securely

 3. Develop proficiency with one or more GenAI tools, such as ChatGPT